FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Introduction

-If you ever had to do a literature search for a project, you probably could appreciate the great effort behind traversing the ever-expanding volumes of texts and trying to organize the extracted information.
-Throughout the last decades, some noticeable progress was made in using AI to automize the process.
-The modern machine learning approaches aim to identify, extract and store important information from unstructured texts.
-To make the extracted metadata active and FAIR, one often stores it in the form of a knowledge graph.
+If you ever had to do a literature search for a project, you probably can appreciate the great effort behind traversing the ever-expanding volumes of texts and trying to organise the extracted information.
+In the past two decades, noticeable progress has been made, harnessing the power of machine-learning (ML) and artificial intelligence (AI) approaches  to extract knowledge from large corpora of scientific literature.
+Modern machine-learning approaches aim to identify, extract and store important information from unstructured text.
+Among the most popular structured representations, knowledge graphs, in the form of RDF linked data graphs are fast becoming a dominant form.
+This is chiefly due to it being a favourite form of  `active metadata` and `FAIR data`.

 The pipeline for information extraction could be seen as a path of several steps: